 Besides providing physical interpretation via a distinguished parabolic structure, the symplectic group is supposed to govern system dynamics through inner automorphisms of its induced $C^\ast$-algebra.
 It turns out that the CS model of such dynamics in the Heisenberg picture is matrix quantum mechanics --- which is known to have a deceptively intricate structure.
 For example, it is known that in the adjoint representation the dynamics of the ten commuting operators of the Lie algebra approach a membrane theory for large systems.
-The remaining operators that generate the parabolic subgroup represent gauge degrees of freedom, and the adjoint representation provides a matrix gauge theory interpretation.
-The gauge theory is not exactly a Yang-Mills gauge theory because the parabolic subgroup is non-compact: nevertheless, it possesses unitary induced representations.
-In fact, the group is contained in the units of the $C^\ast$-algebra, so it should be possible to formulate the dynamics as $U(4)$ Yang-Mills on a non-commutative phase space.
-But then one must interpret the physical meaning of the cotangent-operators.\footnote{Unfortunately, we have only incomplete results that are not ready to report here.}
+The remaining operators, which generate the parabolic subgroup, represent gauge degrees of freedom, and the adjoint representation provides a matrix gauge theory interpretation.

 Because the dynamics is governed by inner automorphisms, evolution transforms the parabolic subgroup $P$ according to the adjoint action.
-In consequence, for non-trivial dynamics determined by some $h(t)\in Sp(8,\R)$, a new more relevant parabolic subgroup $\widetilde{P}=Ad(h(t))P$ can emerge at some time $t_0$ in the evolution epoch.
+In consequence, for non-trivial dynamics determined by some time-dependent $h(t)\in Sp(8,\R)$ a new, more relevant parabolic subgroup $\widetilde{P}=Ad(h(t_0))P$ can emerge at some time $t_0$ in the evolution epoch.
 Nevertheless, the induced representations associated with $\widetilde{P}$ are unitarily equivalent to those induced by $P$.\cite{LA1} However, the CS model of state vectors depends on $\widetilde{X}$.
 In particular this applies to CS ground states.
-Hence, a new non-trivial ground state may be associated with the final state of an evolution process by a suitable choice of representation.\footnote{The notion of a CS model with a non-trivial vacuum is similar in spirit to an effective theory of quasi-particles.
-However there is an important difference: all vacua (along with their associated CS) are related via evolution through $Sp\,(8,\R)$.} The catch is that one must somehow relate the original ground state representation to the non-trivial ground state representation in order to relate and interpret the physical properties of the corresponding coherent states.
-Nevertheless, the underlying framework is a quantum theory.
-It has an adjustable ground state, and it applies equally to all resolution scales; micro-, meso-, and macroscopic systems --- assuming one is clever enough to identify the pertinent ground states.
+Hence, a new non-trivial (relative to $P$) ground state may be associated with the final state of an evolution process by a suitable choice of representation.\footnote{The notion of a CS model with a non-trivial ground state is similar in spirit to an effective theory of quasi-particles.
+However there is an important difference: all ground states (along with their associated CS) are related via evolution through $Sp\,(8,\R)$.} The catch is that one must somehow relate the original ground state representation to the non-trivial ground state representation in order to relate and interpret the physical properties of the corresponding coherent states.
+Nevertheless, the underlying framework is a quantum theory, it has a dynamically induced adjustable ground state, and it applies equally to all resolution scales; micro-, meso-, and macroscopic systems --- assuming one is clever enough to identify the pertinent ground states.